totalspectrum/spin2cpp/doc/basic.md

 ### PRINT

 `print` is a special subroutine that prints data to a serial port or other stream.
-The default destination for `print` is the pin 30 (pin 62 on P2) serial port, running at 115_200 baud.
+The default destination for `print` is the pin 30 (pin 62 on P2) serial port, running at 115_200 baud (230_400 baud on P2).

 More than one item may appear in a print statement.
 If items are separated by commas, a tab character is printed between them.
 If they are separated by semicolons, nothing is printed between them, not even a space; this differs from some other BASICs.